plone/volto/docs/source/configuration/volto-slate/configuration-settings.md

 };
 ```

-## slate.nodeTypesToHighlight
+## `slate.nodeTypesToHighlight`

 Adds "highlight" decoration in the editor.
-Used by `highlightByType` method.
+Used by the `highlightByType` method.

 ```js
 slate.nodeTypesToHighlight.push(elementType);
 ```

-## slate.runtimeDecorators
+## `slate.runtimeDecorators`

-These are "Runtime" decorator functions.
-These are transient decorations that are
+These are "runtime" decorator functions.
-applied in the editor.
-They are not persisted in the final value, so they
+These are transient decorations that are applied in the editor.
-are useful for example to highlight search results or a certain type of node.
+They are not persisted in the final value, so they are useful, for example, to highlight search results or a certain type of node.

 ```js
 slate.runtimeDecorators = [([node, path], ranges) => ranges];